radar/guides/patterns.md

 * **Version 1.1.1**: Fixed a bug in the linked list implementation.
 * **Version 1.1.2**: Fixed a bug introduced in the last fix.

-This system can basically boil down to:
+Semantic versioning boils down to:

 * **PATCH** `0.0.x` level changes for implementation level detail changes, such as small bug fixes